What are your options if you're going on maternity leave or taking a career break?

 Returning to practice

 As you will not held a practising certificate in the last 13 months, you will need to submit a Standard Disclosure application.
 It is important that you complete this form accurately and provide the required identification, copies of which should include one photo ID and one showing your personal address.
 We complete the countersignature section.
 There is an additional fee of £25 in relation to the disclosure application which is payable to the Law Society of Scotland.

-Please note that, at busy times, it can take up six weeks for Disclosure Scotland to process an application and we need that certificate before we can consider your practising certificate application.
+Please note that, at busy times, it can take up six weeks for Disclosure Scotland to process an application.

 Practising certificate application

 The application is available from the Registrar's team and you should contact them in the first instance.